Find Missing People

 Unless you get lucky a determined, resolute, and tenacious approach is required.

-First obstacle is name changes.
-Upon marriage the female usually changes her surname.
-Further complicated are if there is a divorce, and name changes again if she remarries.
+The first obstacle is the name changes.
+Upon marriage, the female usually changes her surname.
+Further complicated as if they are divorced, and the name changed again if she remarries.

 Good news is when tracing lost friends: